terwanerik/FadeShow/README.md

-#FadeShow - A simple CSS3 slideshow
+# FadeShow - A simple CSS3 slideshow

-After having done a lot of fading slideshow-backgrounds lately, i decided to make a jQuery plugin to make my life easier.
+Please note: this project is over 2 years old, and has not been tested with newer versions of jQuery.

 It aspect-fills the images, so its perfect for backgrounds.
 You can set an option to preserve the aspect-fill while resizing.

-Enjoy, it might make your life easier as well.

-##Demo
+Enjoy.

+## Demo
 A live demo is available on [Github Pages](http://terwanerik.github.io/FadeShow).

-##Usage
+## Usage
 The plugin is really simple, add the jquery.fadeshow-[version].min.js to your project folder and include it.

 ```html